 Forefoot energy return is decent.

-Heel energy return is lacking.
+Heel energy return is bad.

 The cushioning of the adidas Adizero Boston 12 falls short, offering limited protection underfoot.
 Both heel and forefoot cushioning feel rather thin, contributing to an uncomfortable ride, especially for longer runs or heavier foot strikes.
 As a result, runners seeking more protective cushioning may find it overly harsh for extended use.